ImkeF/M/Number.Mod/README.md

 ## Alternatives
-- Number.ModX.pq : Returns the same results than the modulo-function in Excel and DAX
+- [Link](../Number.ModX.pq) : Returns the same results than the modulo-function in Excel and DAX